CBIIT/bento-docs/source/configuration/arm-details-page.md

-## Configuring the Arm Details page table
+## Configuring the Study Arm Details Page Table

-A table can be added to the Arm Details page. *This is optional.*
+A table can be added to the Study Arm Details Page. *This is optional.*
 1. Open `$(src)/packages/bento-frontend/src/bento/armDetailData.js`.
 2. In `table`:
   * The `display` field is set to true, by default. *Set this field to false to disable the table in the Arm Details page*.